am-gforcehub/unit-4-game/README.md

 ---

-## How To Play
+### How To Play

-Test your ability to add using the four precious jewels from the Pirate's treasure.
+Test your ability to add using the four jewels from the Pirate's treasure.

-Click on the jewels to add a number to Your Loot, keeping clicking until it matches the number from the Pirates Loot to win the game!
+Click on the jewels to add a number to Your Loot, keeping clicking on a jewel until it matches the number from the Pirates Loot to win the game!
 But don't click too many jewels and go over the number, or it's game over for you!

 Direct link to Treasure Collector Game [here](https://am-gforcehub.github.io/unit-4-game/)